 MoSys will host a conference call and webcast with investors today at 2:00 p.m.
 Pacific time (5:00 p.m.
 Eastern time) to discuss the fourth quarter and full year 2009 financial results and the business outlook.
 Investors and other interested parties may access the call by dialing 1-800-291-9234 in the U.S. (1-617-614-3923 outside of the U.S.), and entering the pass code 35646811 at least 10 minutes prior to the start of the call.
 In addition, an audio webcast will be available through the MoSys Web site at http://www.mosys.com.
 A telephone replay will be available for 2 business days following the call at 888-286-8010 in the U.S. (617-801-6888 outside of the U.S.), pass code of 87190298.

 About MoSys, Inc.

 MoSys, Inc. (NASDAQ: MOSY) develops serial chip-to-chip communications solutions that deliver unparalleled bandwidth performance for next generation networking systems and advanced system-on-chip (SoC) designs.
 MoSys' IP portfolio includes DDR3 PHYs and SerDes IP that support data rates from 1 - 11 Gigabits per second (Gbps) across a variety of standards.
-In addition, MoSys offers its flagship, patented 1T-SRAM(R) and 1T-Flash(R) memory cores, which offer a combination of high-density, low power consumption, high-speed and low cost advantages for high-performance networking, computing, storage and consumer/graphics applications.
-MoSys' IP is production-proven in more than 225 million devices.
+In addition, MoSys offers its flagship, patented 1T-SRAM(R) and 1T-Flash(R) memory cores, which offer a combination of high-density, low power consumption, high speed and low cost advantages for high-performance networking, computing, storage and consumer/graphics applications.
+MoSys IP is production-proven in more than 225 million devices.
 MoSys is headquartered in Sunnyvale, California.
-More information is available on MoSys' website at www.mosys.com.
+More information is available on MoSys' website at http://www.mosys.com.